HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 18. Seeing the World: Think of at least five places in the world you’d like to visit.

-• Store the locations in a array.
+• Store the locations in an array.
 Make sure the array is not in alphabetical order.

 • Print your array in its original order.